 Kate was born and brought up in north Wales, attending the Alun School in Mold before studying Social and Political Sciences at King’s College, Cambridge.
 She now lives in the Brecon Beacons.
 She is learning Welsh at Coleg Gwent.
-She is also a Non Executive Director at Public Health Wales NHS Trust, Chair of the Welsh Health Specialised Services Committee and an Independent Member of Prifysgol Aberystwyth University.
+She is also Vice Chair and Non Executive Director at Public Health Wales NHS Trust, Chair of the Welsh Health Specialised Services Committee and an Independent Member of Prifysgol Aberystwyth University.

 Marian Wyn Jones

 Marian Wyn Jones is the former Head of Centre for the BBC in north Wales and has a journalistic career spanning three decades.
 She currently works as a Media Consultant and is a member of number of public bodies and charitable trusts.